rijnb/chatty-server/README.md

 "prompts" (in folders), that allows you to quickly have GPT-4 analyze your text in a certain way and respond to you.

-I've created a whole bunch of prompts to start with.
+I've created a bunch of prompts to start with.
 To use them, import the file `examples/example-prompts.json` with `Import prompts`.
 Then, on the prompt line, type `/` and search for a prompt and press enter.